Seatis/my-teaching-materials/project/hardware/Closed-loop-control/README.md

 ### Open loop control
 Let's use multiple peripherals with each other.
 It will be an open loop "controller"
 - Read the ADC value and set a PWM signal according to it.
 So, if in the ADC is 5V set 100% PWM duty, if the ADC 0V set 0% PWM duty.
 - Print out the PWM duty cycle and the measured PRM of the ventilator.

 Why is it bad?
-Our open loop "controller" doesn't care about what RPM is the ventilator turning, if it's turning, so it' not really CONTROL the hole progress, it just set the PWM and something will be happen.
+Our open loop "controller" doesn't care about what RPM is the ventilator turning, if it's turning, so it' not really CONTROL the hole progress, it just set the PWM and something will happen.
 No feedback from the ventilator is used.

 ### Closed loop control, P
 Let's use the feedback from the ventilator.
 It will be a proportional controller, it will regulate the PWM according to the measured RPM.

 So: